 When you’re doing creative work, you want to stay disciplined on purely expressing the idea and bringing it to life.
 You want to be fully dedicated to making it the best version of what it can be.
 And then after you’re kind of done or like you’ve completed a good strong first version of it, or prototype, then you can let your mind wander a little bit from there.

-But the last thing you want is a text message, email, or a craving to interrupt your flow, and drag your mind and body out of what you were doing.
+But the last thing you want is an unrelated thought, text message, email, or a craving to interrupt your flow, and drag your mind and body out of what you were doing.

 “Reading, conversation, environment, culture, heroes, mentor, nature—all are lottery tickets for creativity.
 Scratch away at them and you’ll find out how big a prize you’ve won,” writes Twyla Tharp in The Creative Habit.